 The most successful business managers are those who can delegate the right work to the right people – and then let them get on with it.
 If you're a micromanager or someone who finds it hard to delegate work, try to change.
 Your business is more likely to flourish if you learn this skill, and you'll feel better too.

-- Take all your vacations
+- Take all your holidays

 And encourage your staff to do the same.
-Without a vacation, life can start to feel like being on a treadmill.
+Without a holiday, life can start to feel like being on a treadmill.
 That's no way to run a business.
 Take breaks when you can, and make the most of your time away from work.

 - Get regular medical check-ups